EricaLinaG/emacs-setup/README.md

 everything is pushed I __make update-stable__ to do a `git pull` and bring it up to date with _origin/master_.

+If I somehow break something, I can fall back to __OG__.

+I can test a fresh installation from github with:

+    make test-install

 ### Emacs boot choices

-The boot profile choices are defined in __~/.emacs-profiles__
+The boot profile choices are defined in __~/.emacs-profiles__ Currently stable is target of default, and all of the emacs daemon entries.
+I wonder if stable is even necessary.
+Although I'm tempted to just delete OG altogether.
+Maybe install stable, from the beginning, and forget OG.
+Although I kind of like having a second, older backup than stable.
+If this is a minimal install there will only be __OG__ and that will also be the default.

 Emacs profile choices are:
  - stable, default